TheCarsonWest/nerd-emoji/python1/Libraries like NumPy.md

 ## [[Libraries like NumPy]]

 ### What is NumPy?
-NumPy (Numerical Python) is a powerful Python library for scientific computing that provides a comprehensive collection of [[functions]] and data structures for numerical operations and linear algebra.
-It enables efficient handling of multidimensional arrays and offers a wide range of mathematical [[functions]] for numerical computations.
+NumPy (Numerical Python) is a powerful Python library for scientific computing that provides a comprehensive collection of [[Python Functions]] and data structures for numerical operations and linear algebra.
+It enables efficient handling of multidimensional arrays and offers a wide range of mathematical [[Python Functions]] for numerical computations.

 ### How to Use NumPy
 To use NumPy in your Python programs, you first need to import the library using the following statement: